How to Remove Rust Stains from Metal

 Step One: Natural Removers

-There are a few natural remedies that require things you may have around the house that may work on your rusted metal.
+There are a few natural remedies for rust stains that require things you may have around the house that may work on your rusted metal.
 Try making a paste of baking soda and water and using it like a scouring creme with the fine steel wool to remove the rust.
 Put it on the rust, let it sit for a while (but not until dry), then scour off.
 If the rust is light, rinsing with water may be sufficient.
 If you have heavy rust you may need to apply this paste more than once to remove the rust.

 Another natural remover is white vinegar used full strength.
 Pour some on the rusted area, or if the item is small, soak it in a plastic container filled with vinegar until the rust soaks loose.
 You can use the steel wool or sandpaper to remove the rest of the rust.